Effective: 29 June 2022

-When you interact with our services, we collect the information that you choose to share with us.
-For example, most of our services require you to set up a basic Snapchat account, so we need to collect a few important details about you, such as: a unique username you’d like to go by, a password, an email address, a phone number and your date of birth.
-To make it easier for others to find you, we may also ask you to provide us with some additional information that will be publicly visible on our services, such as profile pictures, a name or other useful identifying information.
-Other services, such as commerce products, may also require you to provide us with a debit or credit card number and its associated account information.
+When you interact with our services, we collect information that you provide to us.
+For example, many of our services require you to set up an account, so we may need to collect a few important details about you, such as your name, username, password, email address, phone number and date of birth.
+We may also ask you to provide us with some additional information that will be publicly visible on our services, such as a profile picture or Bitmoji avatar.
+Some services, such as commerce products, may require you to provide us with a debit or credit card number and its associated account information.

-Of course, you’ll also provide us whatever information you send through our services, such as Snaps and Chats to your friends.
-Keep in mind that the users you send Snaps, Chats and any other content to can always save that content or copy it outside the app.
-So, the same common sense that applies to the Internet at large applies to Snapchat as well: don’t send messages or share content that you wouldn't want someone to save or share.
+Of course, you’ll also provide us whatever information you send through our services, such as Snaps and Chats.
+Keep in mind that the users who view your Snaps, Chats and any other content can always save that content or copy it outside the app.
+So, the same common sense that applies to the internet at large applies to our services as well: Don't send messages or share content that you wouldn't want someone to save or share.

-It probably goes without saying, but we’ll say it anyway: when you contact Customer Support or communicate with us in any other way, we’ll collect whatever information you volunteer or that we need to resolve your question.
+When you contact customer support or communicate with us in any other way, we’ll collect whatever information you volunteer or that we need to resolve your question.

 Information we get when you use our services

 When you use our services, we collect information about which of those services you’ve used and how you’ve used them.
-We might know, for instance, that you watched a particular Story, saw a specific advert for a certain period of time, and sent a few Snaps to friends.
+We might know, for instance, that you watched a particular Story, saw a specific advertisement for a certain period of time and sent a few Snaps.
 Here’s a fuller explanation of the types of information we collect when you use our services:

-- how you interact with our services, such as which Filters you view or apply to Snaps, which Stories you watch on Discover, whether you're using Spectacles or which search queries you submit.
+How you interact with our services, such as which Filters or Lenses you view or apply to Snaps, which Stories you watch on Discover, whether you're using Spectacles or which search queries you submit.

-- information about your hardware and software, such as the hardware model, operating system version, device memory, advertising identifiers, unique application identifiers, apps installed, unique device identifiers, device usage data, browser type, keyboards installed, language, battery level and time zone.
+information about your hardware and software, such as the hardware model, operating system version, device memory, advertising identifiers, unique application identifiers, apps installed, unique device identifiers, device usage data, browser type, keyboards installed, language, battery level and time zone;

-information from device sensors, such as accelerometers, gyroscopes, compasses, microphones and headphone connection.
+information from device sensors, such as accelerometers, gyroscopes, compasses, microphones and headphone connection; and

-- information about your wireless and mobile network connections, such as mobile phone number, service provider and signal strength.
+information about your wireless and mobile network connections, such as mobile phone number, service provider, IP address and signal strength.

-- Device phonebook.
-Because Snapchat is all about communicating with friends, we may – with your permission – collect information from your device's phonebook.
+Device phone book.
+Because our services are all about communicating with friends, we may – with your permission – collect information from your device's phone book.

-- Camera and photos.
+Camera, photos and audio.
 Many of our services require us to collect images and other information from your device’s camera and photos.
 For example, you won’t be able to send Snaps or upload photos from your camera roll unless we can access your camera or photos.

-- Location Information.
-When you use our services we may collect information about your location.
-With your permission, we may also collect information about your precise location using methods that include GPS, wireless networks, cell towers, Wi-Fi access points and other sensors, such as gyroscopes, accelerometers and compasses.
+Location information.
+When you use our services, we may collect information about your location.
+With your permission, we may also collect information about your precise location using methods that include GPS, wireless networks, mobile towers, Wi-Fi access points and other sensors, such as gyroscopes, accelerometers and compasses.

-- Log information.
+Log Information.
 We also collect log information when you use our website, such as:

-- identifiers associated with cookies or other technologies that may uniquely identify your device or browser.
+Identifiers associated with cookies or other technologies that may uniquely identify your device or browser; and

-- pages you visit before or after navigating to our website.
+pages you visited before or after navigating to our website.

 Information we collect from third parties

-We may also obtain information from our affiliates and third parties.
+We may collect information about you from other users, our affiliates and third parties.
 Here are a few examples:

-- If you interact with one of our advertisers, they may share information with us as well.
-We may use this information, among other ways, to help target or measure the performance of ads.
+Advertisers, app developers, publishers and other third parties may share information with us as well.
+We may use this information, among other ways, to help target or measure the performance of adverts.
 You can learn more about our use of this kind of third-party data in our Support Centre.

 How we use information

 What do we do with the information we collect?
-For the detailed answer, go here.
-The short answer is: provide you with an amazing set of products and services that we relentlessly improve.
+For the detailed answer, please go here.
+The short answer is: provide you with an amazing set of products and services that we improve relentlessly.
 Here are the ways we do that:

-- send you communications, including by email.
-For example, we may use email to respond to support enquiries or to share information about our products, services and promotional offers that we think may interest you.
+Send you communications, including by email or SMS where permitted.
+For example, we may use email or SMS to respond to support enquiries or to share information about our products, services and promotional offers that we think may interest you.

-- personalise our services by, among other things, suggesting friends, profile information or Bitmoji stickers, helping Snapchatters find each other in Snapchat, affiliate and third-party apps and services, or customising the content we show you, including ads.
+Personalise our services by, among other things, suggesting friends, profile information or Bitmoji stickers, helping Snapchatters find each other in Snapchat, affiliate and third-party apps and services, or customising the content we show you, including advertisements.

-- provide and improve ad targeting and measurement, including through the use of your precise location information (again, if you’ve given us permission to collect that information), both on and off our services.
+Provide and improve our advertising services, ad targeting and ad measurement, including through the use of your precise location information (again, if you’ve given us permission to collect that information), both on and off our services.
 We may also store information about your use of third-party apps and websites on your device to do this.
 Learn more.
 See the Control Over Your Information section below for more information about Snap Inc.’s advertising practices and your choices.

 We may also use information from Apple’s TrueDepth camera to improve the quality of Lenses.
 Information from the TrueDepth camera is used in real time — we don't store this information on our servers or share it with third parties.